How to get a visa for Iran?

 5. Digital image of your passport

-Note: you must have confirmation of your first night at specific hotel.
+Note: you must have confirmation of your first night at a specific hotel.
 Or if you have a host who’s willing to take you, his/her information might be required.

-Iranian Visa Guide for Us, Canada and England Citizens
+Iranian Visa Guide for US, Canada, and England Citizens

-· Acquire Visitor Visa through Travel Agency
+· Acquire a Visitor Visa through a Travel Agency

 If you want everything prepared, without dealing with endless paperwork, I think this option suits you best.

-• Digital image of your passport with at least six-months’ validity
+• Digital image of your passport with at least six months validity

 • Digital personal photo (e.g., in color, in 400*600px, reflect your current appearance)